 Uruz is the old Germanic word for Aurochs and seems fit for a project that has the goal to recreate the mighty wild cattle that roamed throughout Europe until four centuries ago.
-Chairman Henri Kerkdijk-Otten has co-initiated and steered a similar project previously, but left that project because he believes that there is a more direct path towards the Aurochs.
 The ultimate goal is to create a cattle breed that resembles the Aurochs in every aspect; appearance, behavior and even genetics.

 The Aurochs genome has been completely reconstructed and will serve as the baseline for the reconstruction of the Aurochs.
 The DNA will be studied, to see how characteristics of the animal are coded.
 The same DNA will provide information about how big and how variable Aurochs populations were.